 Be aware that some of these organisations have country-specific websites, which means a DNA kit purchased from the US website can’t be sent to someone outside the United States, for example.

-While this is the last one on my list, it is another of my favorites.
+While this is the last one on my list, it is another of my favourites.

 But which charity passes all or most of your donation on to those who truly need it?
 As with anything, do your research before you part with your hard-earned funds.
 Here are some charity validation websites you may find helpful: